Nikita Mazepin is a Russian Formula 1 driver, born in Moscow, Russia on 2 March 1999.

 Thanks to those performances, and the considerable funding brought by his father, Haas opted to hand him a full-time seat for the 2021 F1 campaign.

 However, his time on the grid was almost over before it began as a video posted on his social media of him groping a woman caused widespread calls for the American team to drop him.

-Ultimately though, with his billionaire father supplying the team with a huge amount of money, Haas opted to keep him, and have told him that he needs to "grow up" during his first year on the grid.
+Ultimately though, with his billionaire father supplying the team with a huge amount of money, Haas opted to keep him, and told him that he needed to "grow up" during his first year on the grid.

 Even before getting a full-time seat on the grid, Mazepin had a considerable amount of experience driving F1 cars under his belt.

 In 2016, Force India signed him as a development driver.
 In that role, which he held for three seasons, he took part in various testing sessions for the team, also doing a vast amount of simulator work.